 The Sallie Mae Nominations and Board Affairs Committee held one meeting during 1996.
 The current membership of the Sallie Mae Nominations and Board Affairs Committee is as follows: Thomas H. Jacobsen, Chairman; Benjamin J. Lambert, Vice Chairman; Kris E. Durmer, James E. Brandon; John W. Spiegel; and Ronald J. Thayer.
-The membership of the Holding Company Nominations and Board Affairs Committee is anticipated to be as follows:
+The membership of the Holding Company Nominations and Board Affairs Committee will be determined by the Holding Company Board following shareholder approval of the Reorganization.